KhairUnNisa10/Procom23-CITD-Competition/README.md

 ### Scenario

-We were given images of web pages and had to **recreate them using only HTML, CSS, and JavaScript** — without using the internet and previewing the output while coding.
+We were given images of web pages and had to **recreate them using only HTML, CSS, and JavaScript**, without using the internet and previewing the output while coding.

 ### Achievement